George McCrae (politician): Career

 McCrae made his mark in the textile trade.
 He was described variously as a draper or a merchant hosier and mercer.
+He was knighted in 1908.
 In 1909, after a successful career as MP for Edinburgh East, he resigned from the House of Commons to take up a position in Scottish government service, accepting the appointment of Vice-President of the Scottish Local Government Board.
 From 1919 to 1922 he served as Chairman of the Scottish Board of Health.
-He was knighted in 1908.

 First World War service

 McCrae was a former officer in the Volunteer Force, having been commanding officer of the 4th Volunteer Battalion, Royal Scots.
 In November 1914, during the enthusiasm for Kitchener's Army, he raised the 16th Battalion the Royal Scots.
-Among the first recruits were 16 members of the Hearts playing squad & staff.
+Among the first recruits were 16 members of the Hearts playing squad and staff.
 At the time Hearts were top of the Scottish League.
 The battalion was raised in Edinburgh and McCrae commanded it on the Western Front.
 After what was seen as the battalion's failure in action in August 1916, however, the divisional commander removed McCrae from command and assigned him to a reserve unit.
 He was judged to be popular with his men and personally brave but he was thought to have deficiencies as a leader, probably an unwillingness to incur casualties.
 Despite this judgment of their chief, McCrae's Own, as the battalion was known, had managed to penetrate deeper into the enemy line than any other regiment during the 'big push' of July 1916.
-A memorial cairn, the McCrae's Battalion Great War Memorial was erected in the French village of Contalmaison, a commune in the Somme département where many of its soldiers fell in 1916.
+A memorial cairn, the McCrae's Battalion Great War Memorial was erected in the French village of Contalmaison, a commune in the Somme department where many of its soldiers fell in 1916.

-McCrae ended the war with the rank of Colonel and was awarded the DSO.
+McCrae ended the war with the rank of colonel and was awarded the DSO.